RosenNX6/smallwave/README.md

 | 2 | Magnetic Type C Cable | amazon.com | $14.99 |
 | 1 | Anker PowerPort Mini Dual Port USB Wall Charger | amazon.com | $6.99 |

-## Firmware
-The smallwave utilizes the ZMK programming language.
-To view, download, or edit the zmk programming used for this project, visit the [zmk-config-smallwave repository](https://github.com/rosennx6/zmk-config-smallwave).

 ## Design Software
 #### KiCad
 PCB design, part locations, copper traces, and pads.
 This was a steep learning curve for me but the software was incredible once I got the hang of it.